WebPredict/angular-2-interview-questions/README.md

 **How would you support logging in your Angular app?**

-PA: Set up angular2-logger, which is a package inspired by log4j.
+PA: One way would be to up angular2-logger, which is a package inspired by log4j.

 **How do you resolve a template URL relative to a Component class?**